An isomorphism theorem for infinite reduced free products: Introduction

 \section{Introduction}

 We prove isomorphism theorems for infinite reduced free products.
-In a sense, these theorems can be regarded as very basic cases of classification of infinite reduced free products in terms of their Elliott invariants in the nonnuclear setting.
-Specifically, if $D$ is the infinite reduced free product of copies of a separable unital \ca{} $C$ satisfying very mild conditions, we show that the reduced free product $A \fr D$ is isomorphic to $D$ when $A$ is a suitable direct limit of one dimensional NCCW complexes or the algebra of \cfn{s} on a contractible \cms.
-The algebras for which we prove these theorems are never nuclear.
-Our results provide C*-algebraic analogs of known isomorphism theorems for infinite free products of von Neumann algebras.
+These theorems can be regarded as very basic cases of classification of infinite reduced free products in terms of their Elliott invariants in the nonnuclear setting.
+Specifically, if $D$ is the infinite reduced free product of a sequence of separable unital \ca{s} $C_n$ satisfying very mild conditions, and $A$ is a suitable direct limit of one dimensional NCCW complexes, in particular with $K_0 (A) = \Z \cdot [1_A]$ and $K_1 (A) = 0$, we show that the reduced free product $A \fr D$ is isomorphic to $D$.
+If the factors satisfy a blockwise real rank zero condition, in particular, when $C_n$ has real rank zero for every~$n$, and $D$ is exact, we may also take $A = C (X)$ for a contractible \cms~$X$.
+As a concrete example, we get the isomorphism

+using Lebesgue measure on $[0, 1]$ and the unique tracial state on the Jiang-Su algebra~$\Zh$.
+The C*-algebras in our theorems are not nuclear and not $\Zh$-stable.